MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-dash-sample-data.md

 * Filters to let you view customer service data for a specific time period, product, support channel, business unit, or team.
 * Key performance indicator charts that give you the basics of how your system is performing.
 * Graphical charts showing trends and breakdowns of cases from a variety of views.
-* AI Insights charts that use language understanding artificial intelligence technology to show trends for groups of cases related to specific support topics.
+* AI Insights charts that use language understanding artificial intelligence technology to show the impact and trends of cases related to specific support topics.

 ## Dashboard filters

-Filters let you view a subset of your customer service data.
+Filters on each dashboard let you view a subset of your customer service data.
 You can view information for support cases for a specific time period, or according to one or more specific product areas, support channels, business units, or teams associated with your case data.

 ![Dashboard Filters](media/ai-csi-filters.png)